hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 ### Running all tests for all supported Scala and Play versions

-Prior to merging to master, it is a good idea to run all the tests against all supported versions of Scala and Play.
+Prior to merging to trunk, it is a good idea to run all the tests against all supported versions of Scala and Play.
 These checks will also be performed automatically as part of the build pipeline before publishing.

 To achieve this, run: